-Additionally, I am an adjunct professor of psycholology teaching theories and techniques of psychotherapy to masters and doctoral level students in accredited counseling and clinical psychology degree programs.
+I have taught theories and techniques of psychotherapy to masters and doctoral level students in accredited counseling and clinical psychology degree programs.

-I have also published on the topic of meditation and psychotherapy in Hakomi Forum:
+I have published on the topic of meditation and psychotherapy in Hakomi Forum.
+Search:

 Making Hakomi More Transpersonal - Hakomi Institute

-And I am the creator, writer, and English language voice of YOU-Productions mobile apps for psychology and meditation:
+And I am the creator, writer, and English language voice of YOU-Productions mobile apps for psychology and meditation.
+Search:

-I am a fifty-two year-old father of two grown sons and have been married for twenty-six years.
+I am a fifty-six year-old father of two grown sons and have been married for thirty years.

 I have practiced, studied and taught vipassana (insight) meditation for over thirty years and remain active in programs of the Cambridge Institute for Meditation and Psychotherapy, Barre Center for Buddhist Studies, Insight Meditation Society and Spirit Rock Meditation Center.